Heat Fleet lists hundreds of local oil company deals, so you can get the best heating oil delivery prices in Boston

 Short Term Trends

-Boston’s overall number two heating oil usage varies annually based on the severity of the winter.
-As the temperature outside drops, homes’ furnaces need to burn more and more fuel oil to maintain a constant interior temperature.
-Last winter, the average outside temperature in Boston was 32°F, which was 0.77°F warmer than the prior winter's average outside temperature.
+Boston’s overall oil usage changes from year to year correlating with how cold it gets each winter.
+As the temperature outside gets more chilly, homes’ HVAC systems need to burn increasing amounts of number two heating oil to maintain a constant interior temperature.
+Last winter, the average outside temperature in Boston was 31.5°F, which was 4.3°F colder than the prior winter's average outside temperature.

 Boston Average Winter Temperature